rishi-naath/Driver_Drowsiness_Detection_Using_CNN/Driver-Drowsiness Detection Program/readme.md

-this loads the model and runs in real time
+this loads the model and runs in real time.

 if the eyes are closed for more than 5 seconds, a trigger is initiated that plays a buzzer sound (.wav file of your choice, even cow sounds).